 In my last post, I spoke about getting the first of my reconstruction surgeries.
 The surgery was long, but successful.
 However, it was not without it’s depressive moments.

 My mom was helping me take a shower for the first time after surgery.
 As I caught a glimpse of myself in the mirror, I broke down.
 First, I saw the scars and it was literally like a science experiment.
 It was very apparent that someone took one part of my body and just sewed it to another part.
-I was heartbreaking.
+I was heartbroken.
 I saw that one breast was about three inches lower than the other.
 This was disturbing as I have a symmetry issue, I began bawling.
 Seeing that caused many emotions; I was hurt that I looked this way.

 I emailed the nurse and she called (which I missed) and emailed me back.
 She asked me not to judge the results because the surgeon’s only job then was to make sure there was good blood flow.
 She said during the revision, the surgeon would make things symmetrical.
 He would fill out my breasts and do some liposuction to make my stomach and sides proportionate to the lower abdomen.
 I was glad I emailed her because I had no idea that I would feel this way when I saw myself.